-- Medicare Supplements (Medigap)
+- Medicare Supplement Insurance (Medigap)

 - Medicare Advantage Plans (Medicare Part C)

-- Medicare Drug Plan (Medicare Part D)
+- Medicare Prescription Drug Plans (Medicare Part D)

-Medicare Supplement Plans (Medigap)
+Medicare Supplement Insurance (Medigap)

-Medicare Supplement plans, (sometimes referred to as Medigap plans), are health insurance policies that include a standardized sets of benefits that pay the portion of the health care expenses that are not paid by Original Medicare.
+Medicare Supplement Insurance, (sometimes referred to as Medigap), are health insurance policies that include a standardized sets of benefits that pay the portion of the health care expenses that are not paid by Original Medicare.
 Medicare supplement plans are offered by private health insurance companies (i.e. Anthem, Aetna, Mutual of Omaha etc.).

-If you have Original Medicare, and you enroll in a Medicare Supplement plan, Medicare will pay it’s share of approved amount for health care costs that it covers and the Medicare Supplement plan that you have enrolled in will then cover its share of the health care costs.
+If you have Original Medicare, and you enroll in a Medicare Supplement plan, Medicare will pay its share of approved amount for health care costs that it covers and the Medicare Supplement plan that you have enrolled in will then cover its share of the health care costs.

 Medicare supplement plans contain a standardized set of benefits.
 There are ten standardized plans (A, B, C, D, F, G, K, L, M or N) and private insurance companies who wish to offer Medicare supplements can only offer these plans.
 In Wisconsin, Massachusetts, and Minnesota, the standardized plans are slightly different.

-Medicare Advantage (Medicare Part C)
+Medicare Advantage Plans (Medicare Part C)

-Medicare Drug Plan (Medicare Part D)
+Medicare Prescription Drug Plan (Medicare Part D)

-Medicare Drug Plans, sometimes also referred to as Medicare Part D, are stand alone Prescription Drug Plans.
+Medicare Prescription Drug Plans, sometimes also referred to as Medicare Part D, are stand alone Prescription Drug Plans.
 They only provide benefits that cover the cost of prescription drugs (i.e. no coverage for hospital or doctor services)